Work / Vocal

 Based on survey responses, we recruited a representative group of Vocal users to zero in on their survey responses.

-Based on trends in motivations and goals, we mapped creator persona types along a spectrum, noting that most professional writers on Vocal followed a similar path from hobbyist to serious.
+In synthesis sessions, we noticed that most professional writers on Vocal followed a similar path from hobbyist to serious.

-Their motivation correlated positively with the intensity of their goals to earn money, improve their writing and amplify their audience.
+Their motivation to share their writing correlated positively with the intensity of their goals to earn money, improve their writing and amplify their audience.
+This was a key insight that informed the the release of a new subscription tier.

 Equip creators with a suite of monetisation tools